Mets vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has eight doubles, a triple, 11 home runs, 29 walks and 28 RBI (62 total hits).
-He has stolen six bases.
+- Torres has 63 hits with eight doubles, a triple, 11 home runs, 29 walks and 28 RBI.
+He's also stolen six bases.

 Torres Recent Games